MiChaelinzo/aethra-gamethon-entr/PRD.md

   - Stat displays: space-y-3 for vertical rhythm

 - **Mobile**:
-  - Reduce tile grid from 8x8 on desktop to 6x6 on mobile for easier tapping
+  - Grid sizes adapt to screen size (6x6 on mobile, up to 10x10 on desktop for later levels)
   - Stack stat panels vertically below game board instead of side-by-side
   - Larger tap targets (min 56px) for tiles on touch devices
   - Full-screen level completion dialogs on mobile, floating cards on desktop